kevinpmcc/CV/README.md

-When developing our "Second Guessing" app none of us had used audio previously and during our research stage I set up a sandbox to experiment with playing audio on our front-end and how to
+When developing our "Second Guessing" app none of us had used audio previously and during our research stage I set up a sandbox to experiment with playing audio on our front-end and how to set the time limits on the playing function.

 I've recently purchased an Arduino starter kit and have greatly enjoyed playing with this.
-I've successfully created the world's worst theremin and am planning how to turn this into a Jean-Michel Jarre style keyboard.
+I've successfully created the world's worst theremin and am in process of how to turn this into a Jean-Michel Jarre style keyboard.

+#### Long Term Thinking
+  I've been through the pain of doing things fast and then trying to scale.
+Through first-hand experience I understand the importance of building things that are extendable and reusable.
+Being able to weigh up short-term gains versus long-term value.

 #### Innovation